Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/api/get-an-app-by-mac.md

 #### Returns

 A list of apps.
 If an app was found with the given MAC key identifier, the app is included in the list.
 Otherwise, the list is empty.
-The returned app object does not include links to live and sandbox credentials.
-Get the self link to retrieve links to your app's credentials.